Returning to Full Time School Day:

 Richard McKenna Montessori is an advocate for the child, developing education programs that follow the natural needs and development of the child.
 We believe each person has the potential to achieve success through an ordered, challenging, nurturing educational environment that includes the whole person – intellectual, emotional, spiritual, and physical.
 At the center is the child, whose needs are the focus of the learning process.

-Each of the classrooms is thoughtfully arranged and offers an inviting space for activity that is focused and calm.
+The classroom layout will be the same as in Phase I with each of the classrooms thoughtfully arranged and offers an inviting space for activity that is focused and calm.
 Learning materials are displayed on shelves that are accessible to the children to foster independence as the students go about their daily work.
 There are spaces in the classroom that allow for group activity as well as areas where the student can work alone.
 Parts of each classroom are open and spacious to allow younger children to lay out materials for exploration.
 There are well-defined spaces for each part of the curriculum, such as Language Arts, Math, and Culture.
 Each of these areas features shelves or display tables with a variety of inviting materials from which students can choose.

 The term Montessori implies both philosophy and a method of education philosophy based on the research of Dr. Maria Montessori – an Italian physician and educator.
 At its heart, the Montessori method emphasizes independence, freedom within limits, and a respect for the child.
 Classroom spaces are purposefully designed and materials carefully curated in pursuit of an education partnership.
 Multi-aged classrooms provide benefits that are readily apparent when visiting the classroom.
 Younger children in the classroom have an opportunity to observe and imitate the older students as they work.
 Older students have an opportunity to reinforce their own knowledge by explaining what they are doing and assisting and mentoring younger children.
 Each child can learn and develop at his own pace within a classroom that accommodates many levels of ability and complexity.